International Day of Families 2023 – History and Significance

 The family is the smallest building block of society, and no doubt, the most important one as well!
 Having strong familial bonds provides support and a safe environment which are necessary for an individual’s development.

-When is World Family Day Celebrated in 2021?
+When Is World Family Day Celebrated in 2023?

-World Family Day date falls on the 15th of May (Saturday), 2021 and is celebrated in nations around the world.
+World Family Day date falls on the 15th of May, 2023, on Sunday, and is celebrated in nations around the world.
 The United Nations and Universal Peace Federation are the main driving forces behind the celebration.
 They are backed by the governments of several countries who organise activities and events pertaining to the occasion.

 The History of International Day of Families